Ra'am: Return to opposition

 In the 2022 Knesset elections the party won five seats, gaining an additional seat.
 The party received most of its votes in Bedouin and Sunni Muslim towns.

+On 5 January 2026, party leader Abbas announced that the party would be open to all Israelis for membership and "aims to recruit Jewish politicians who share Ra'am's agenda" as the Arab community continues to struggle with high crime rates.

+The party is willing to work with "anti-Netanyahu parties", while that position is a nonstarter for other Arab parties, including Hadash and Balad.

+Abbas confirmed in August 2026 during a joint press conference with former Yesh Atid MK Yoav Segalovitz that Segalovitz had joined the party's slate as part of a technical bloc.

+Likud announced on 13 September that it would submit a disqualification request to the Central Elections Committee (CEC) while Otzma Yehudit submitted one the previous week.
+The CEC voted on 23 September to bar the party from the election, with 18 votes in favor and five against.
+The decision is pending a review by the Supreme Court of Israel.
+Attorney General of Israel Gali Baharav-Miara opposed the disqualification.

 Ideology and support

 Ra'am is an Islamist party.
 It has been described as a "religious Arab Muslim party".
+Historically, the southern faction of the Islamic Movement had been the dominant force in the party, where the movement's Shura Council previously guided the party's votes in parliament.
+This connection ended in December 2025 as the party announced its separation from the Southern Islamic Movement to transition towards becoming a "civic party", with the separation finalized in July 2026.
+Because of this separation, some sources, including The Jerusalem Post and The Times of Israel described the party as transitioning away from being Islamist.

 Under Abbas's direction, the party advocates for the full-fledged political involvement with the domestic politics of Israel in order to improve the quality of life of Arab Israelis, particularly with respect to crime, employment opportunities, housing, and infrastructure; this is a departure from other Arab parties, which historically form part of the opposition and focus on the larger Israeli–Palestinian conflict.

 The party supports the two-state solution, and the creation of a Palestinian state in the West Bank and Gaza Strip, with East Jerusalem as its capital.
+However, it has been said by Khaled Elgindy, the Middle East Institute's "programme director on Palestine and Palestinian-Israeli Affairs", in an interview with Nada AlTaher of The National, that the party does "not emphasise the need to end the Israeli occupation of Palestinian territories".

 Its constituency consists mostly of religious or nationalist Israeli Arabs, and enjoys particular popularity among the Negev Bedouin: in the 2009 election, 80% of residents of Bedouin communities voted for the party.
-However, it has been said that the party does "not emphasise the need to end the Israeli occupation of Palestinian territories".

-The Islamic Movement also operates in poor Arab towns and villages, as well as in Bedouin settlements, to mobilize voters.
-The southern faction of the Islamic Movement is now the dominant force in the party, whilst other factions include the Arab National Party.
-The Islamic Movement's advisory religious body, known as the Majlis-ash-Shura (Shura Council), has guided the party's votes in parliament.

 According to The Times of Israel, the party and its leader Mansour Abbas hold a "virulently anti-gay outlook" and have "regularly disparaged gay people with an Arabic slur meaning 'perverts'".